ZP5DXS/morse-practice/README.md

 ON AIR allows Morse Practice users to practice CW together over the Internet.

-Activate the:
+Activate:

 **ON AIR**

-switch to join the worldwide practice room.
+to join the worldwide practice room.

 No account is required.